barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

 ### Pros

-* Full-cloud Linux platform, no limitations
+* Full Linux platform in the cloud, no limitations
-* Very familiar
+* Very familiar AWS toolset

 ### Cons